 - Inform other relevant organisations/agencies including police if a criminal allegation has been made

-- Arrange a formal Strategy Meeting if necessary and outline how the allegation will be progressed ensuring all parties are kept informed
+- Arrange a formal Allegations Against Staff and Volunteers meeting if necessary and outline how the allegation will be progressed ensuring all parties are kept informed.

 Contact details for the Redbridge LADO: